Light

 1. 1

-Distinguish pattern: uniform pale fading across multiple leaves = low light or nitrogen deficiency.
-Patchy bleaching on leaves nearest window = sun scald.
+Distinguish the pattern before treating anything: uniform pale fading spread across multiple leaves suggests low light or nitrogen deficiency, while patchy bleaching confined to leaves nearest the window suggests sun scald.

 2. 2

-If low light is the driver, relocate the pot so it sits within about 3 feet of your brightest window.
-Because Aglaonema cultivars are bred specifically for saturated leaf color, that pigment is usually the first thing to return once light improves — expect it in whatever leaf is unfurling next, not the current ones.
+If low light looks like the driver, relocate the pot so it sits within roughly 3 feet of your brightest available window.
+Because Aglaonema cultivars are bred specifically for saturated leaf color, that pigment is usually the first trait to return once light improves — judge success by whatever leaf unfurls next, not by expecting the current pale leaves to recolor.

 3. 3

-If sun scald is the driver, pull the plant back to a spot with bright indirect light only.
-The bleached patches already present are permanent, but resuming normal growth in better-positioned light restores the cultivar's normal saturation in future leaves.
+If sun scald looks like the driver, pull the plant back to a spot with bright indirect light only, out of any direct beam.
+The bleached patches already present are permanent, but resuming growth in better-positioned light restores the cultivar's normal saturation in the leaves that emerge afterward.

 4. 4